Jean—a creative self-taught cook with a passion for helping people develop their cooking skills—has worked as a cooking instructor.

-This Is a Great Beginner Cookie Baking Recipe
+This Is a Great Cookie Recipe for Beginners

-This is an easy recipe for anyone, but you certainly don't need much in the way of baking skills or all the baking gear.
+This is an easy recipe for anyone, and you certainly don't need much in the way of baking skills or all the baking gear.
 You just need a few basic things to bake these delicious cookies.
-Although the ingredient list seems long, its really simple to just dump everything into a medium-large zip lock bag and squish it all together.
-The trick is to mix it until its all the same color with no lumps of streaks showing anywhere in the mix.
+Although the ingredient list seems long, it's really simple to just dump everything into a medium-large ziplock bag and squish it all together.
+The trick is to mix it until it's all the same color, with no lumps of streaks showing anywhere in the mix.

 Ingredients at a Glance

 - 1 1/4 cups unbleached flour

 - 1/3 cup unsweetened cocoa powder

 - 1/2 teaspoon ground cinnamon

 - 1/3 cup milk or dark chocolate chips, or a combination

 - 1/3 cup finely chopped walnuts, hazelnuts, pecans or almonds, or a combination